gorewife/grimkeeper/README.md

 ---

-A Discord bot for Blood on the Clocktower games.
-Manages voice channels, tracks spectators, handles timers, and keeps your grimoire links organized.
-Made by someone who got tired of manually moving people to Town Square.
+Discord bot for Blood on the Clocktower session management.
+Handles voice channels, spectator tracking, timers, and grimoire links.

-## What it does
+## Features

 **Session Management:**
 - Run multiple concurrent games in different categories on the same server